robashton/erlang.net/README.md

 Erlang.NET
 ===

 Hosting .NET code in the Erlang VM?
 Sure can do, but what does this look like?!
+[Getting Started](https://github.com/robashton/erlang.net/wiki/Getting-Started)

 Well - here is an Erlang Gen Server written in VB.NET